NancyFx/Nancy.Bootstrappers.Windsor/readme.md

 </modules>
 ```

-Do not bother using the `ConfigureRequestContainer()` method as it has been sealed and will do nothing.
-Instead use the `ConfigureApplicationContainer()` and use either PerWebRequestLifestyle or Transient depending on whether or not you are using ASP.NET.

 If you ave any problems feel free to report bugs here on Github and I will fix them ASAP (it's in my own intrest since I'm using this for work).
 Even better would be a pull request with a test ;-).

 [1]:http://hammett.castleproject.org/?p=296